 Want to save this post for later?
 Click Here to pin it on Pinterest!

 Dried beans such as pinto beans are a prepper favorite, and for good reason.
 They store well for years, they’re filling, and they’re nutritious.
 Unlike many vegetables, beans are a good source of protein, enabling you to fulfill your body’s protein requirements (though beans do lack a couple essential amino acids that you will have to get elsewhere).
 Beans are also easy to prepare, and they contain “good” carbohydrates, fiber, and iron.

 Of all the fruits you have to choose from, the blueberry is richest in nutrients.
-Blueberries are a great source of vitamin C and fiber and also contain tannins to prevent urinary tract infections, ellagic acid which can help prevent cancer, and a wide range of antioxidants that can help prevent diseases.
+Blueberries are a great source of vitamin C and fiber and also contain tannins to prevent urinary tract infections, ellagic acid which can help prevent age-related diseases, and a wide range of antioxidants that can help prevent diseases.

 Fresh blueberries will only last for a few days, but after that point, they can be dried.
 Once dried, blueberries will last for 1-2 years if refrigerated or 6-12 months if un-refrigerated.
 Both dried and fresh, blueberries make for a tasty snack that can be enjoyed by itself or along with your mixed nuts and cereal.